turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/4_custom_connectors.md

 Actions are essentially endpoints we can we can call on demand using the connector.

-##### Actions: General

-In the general section, we provide a summary and description for the action.
-We also need to provide a unique operation id and specify the visibility:
+In the general section, we provide a summary,description and operation id for the action.
+We can also specify the visibility:

 - None: Displays normally
 - Advanced: Hidden under a show advanced menu